gcallah/work/chaps/bacon.md

 Bacon's work is replete with biblical references and allusions, some of which will be explored in what follows.
-For example, the introduction to [The Great Instauration]{.underline} refers to the biblical wisdom literature.[^7] The Old Testament book of Ecclesiastes is filled with repudiations of human ambition and wisdom, and would thus seem a strange ally for Bacon.
-For example, he refers to Ecclesiastes 1:14, which describes the works of man as "vanity and vexation of spirit."[^8] To avoid what appears to be a glaring rebuke of his technological project, he interprets this passage as referring to human works outside of God's design, and not to human activity that accords with divine ends.
+For example, the introduction to *The Great Instauration* refers to the biblical wisdom literature.[^7] The Old Testament book of Ecclesiastes is filled with repudiations of human ambition and wisdom, and would thus seem a strange ally for Bacon.
+He refers to Ecclesiastes 1:14, which describes the works of man as "vanity and vexation of spirit."[^8] To avoid what appears to be a glaring rebuke of his technological project, he interprets this passage as referring to human works outside of God's design, and not to human activity that accords with divine ends.
 "If we labour in your works," Bacon writes, "you will make us to share in your vision and in your Sabbath."[^9] The reference to the Sabbath hints at the eschatological nature of the Baconian project.
-Throughout the old and new testaments, sharing in God's Sabbath rest refers to the reversal of the curse placed upon humanity in the Garden of Eden.
-Consider Saint Augustine's reference to resting in "the sabbath of eternal life" in his [Confessions]{.underline}, or the title of the concluding chapter of [The City of God]{.underline}: "Of the Eternal Felicity of the City of God, and of the Perpetual Sabbath."
+Throughout the old and new testaments, sharing in God's Sabbath rest refers to the overcoming of the curse placed upon humanity in the Garden of Eden.
+Consider Saint Augustine's reference to resting in "the sabbath of eternal life" in his *Confessions*, or the title of the concluding chapter of *The City of God*: "Of the Eternal Felicity of the City of God, and of the Perpetual Sabbath."
 For Augustine, *the* theologian of medieval Christendom, God's sabbath rest referred to the Heavenly City in the age to come: "After this present age God will rest, as it were, on the seventh day, and he will cause us, who are the seventh day, to find our rest in him."[^10]

 Bacon intends for his new method of science to give men the means of overcoming the struggle of existence that resulted from their fall from